Piet Veerman: Solo career

-Veerman took up a solo career and in 1987 he released his single "Sailin' Home".
+Veerman took up a solo career and in 1987 he released his single "Sailin' Home", a cover of Neda Ukraden's 1985 song "Zora je".
 The single became a major success, charting number 1 in the Netherlands and Belgium and number 4 in Austria.
 In the Netherlands it was the biggest selling single of the year of 1987.

 The same year he achieved a number 7 hit with "Walking Together" and in the following years ten more singles reached the Dutch charts.
 He continued releasing singles until 1993.
 More than ten albums reached the charts and several received a gold status.

-Further on in his career he experimented with reggae and soul music, including some covers of Willy DeVille such as his single Heaven Stood Still.
-His successes weren't as great as at the beginning of his solo career though.
+Further on in his career he experimented with reggae and soul music, including some covers of Willy DeVille such as his single "Heaven Stood Still".
+His successes were not as great as at the beginning of his solo career though.
 Later he recorded singles and albums that were partly in Spanish and that were influenced by Latin pop and Tex Mex.

 He also co-operated with other musicians from Volendam.
 In 1993 he recorded a duet with Anny Schilder, the former vocalist of BZN.
 Together with Jan Smit and George Baker in 2002 he recorded an album in German, called Die Goldenen Stimmen (The Golden Voices).
 He also played as a guest musician on albums, such as in 2006 on A Wink At The Moon of guitarist and singer-songwriter Specs Hildebrand.
-In 2014 he recorded the single Lovin' Arms with vocalist Mell (full name; Mellanie Jonk), granddaughter and contestant on Voice of Holland.
+In 2014 he recorded the single "Lovin' Arms" with vocalist Mell (full name; Mellanie Jonk), granddaughter and contestant on Voice of Holland.

 He continued to support Mell who has since become the front lady of Mell & Vintage Future; for health reasons he has limited performing to special occasions.